great-lakes-ai-lab/deepsensor-greatlakes/data/config/README.md

 # Project Configuration

 This directory contains configuration files that enable loading of datasets.
-It also contains a description of available datasets.

 ## Configuration Files